freenas/freenas7/misc/readme.txt

 ################ History Change logs ##############

 FreeNAS 0.684b (UNRELEASE!):
+- Use the FreeBSD 6.2-RELEASE (production) for FreeNAS base
 - Add disk encryption with geli
 - Permit to enable SSH TCP forwarding (SSH tunneling)
 - Permit to add more than one networks for NFS